icareerclimber/source-code/content/howitworks/visualization-design.md

 <a href="http://people.ischool.berkeley.edu/~keri.wheatley/w210_edu_bar_chart/" target="_blank">Visualization</a> |
  <a href="https://github.com/kbelsvik/career-skills-capstone/tree/master/d3_viz/education_histogram" target="_blank">Code</a>&emsp;&emsp;Built using D3.js

 This visualization shows a breakdown of the education on resumes.
-The education is only shown if the person graduated (or ended the education) before the job start date.
-Each color represents a different degree subject and the size of each bar represents the number of people with that degree.
-The tooltip gives you those details.
+Education records on resumes are used if the graduation date (or end of education date) occurs prior to the job start date.
+Each color represents a different degree subject and the size of each color represents the number of people with that degree.
+The tooltip tells you those details.

-Next Steps - Add identifor for STEM versus non-STEM degrees.
+Next Steps - Add identifier for STEM versus non-STEM degrees.

 <img src="https://raw.githubusercontent.com/icareerclimber/source-code/master/content/howitworks/images_folder/education-barchart.png" width="470">